-Office upgrades: 12 gadgets to boost your 9-to-5
+Office upgrades: 13 gadgets to boost your 9-to-5 | Stuff

 The Readydesk is the ideal choice for those of you who want more platforms for your money.
 The multi-tiered converter has two adjustable shelves that can be shuffled about and placed at your idea height, helping you achieve your perfect standing posture.

 It’s big enough to hep two monitors as well as your keyboard and mouse, is supported by some rather nifty shake-free cross bracing, and can even be assembled without the use of tools.
 What a beaut!

-If you're not smitten with the idea of a standing desk, but are still keen to be more active during office hours, you'll want to clap your peepers on the Tic Toc chair.
+If you’re not smitten with the idea of a standing desk, but are still keen to be more active during work hours, you’ll want to clap your peepers on the Tic Toc chair.

 The curvaceous stool is designed to keep you in motion during the day, because sitting in the same position for hours on end isn’t all that good for ya.
 The seat’s curved H-form pattern allows you to balance and rock from side to side, straightening your back in the process and helping blood flow so you’ll feel active and healthy all day long.

-Aside from the obvious health benefits it brings, the Tic Toc chair also happens to look the part, and will be a classy addition to any office environment.
+Aside from the obvious health benefits it brings, the Tic Toc chair also happens to look the part, and will be a classy addition to your fledgling home office.

 Alternatively, if you want to become the human embodiment of a meerkat and stand around while you work, you’ll might want to consider grabbing the Topo Anti-Fatigue Standing Mat.